 A study published in the International Journal of Mental Health and Addiction showed that in a group of 18 to 30 years old, the younger users that primarily used their mobile devices for social media actually showed lower levels of stress when their mobile device was taken away.

-Social Media Withdrawal Symptoms in Older People
+Social Media Withdrawal Symptoms in Adults

 In this same study, the older participants showed increased stress levels when their mobile device was removed.
 The study also found that older users that use their mobile devices for things other than social media had lower stress levels when their mobile device was taken.